danfrost/phaker/doc/Specification.md

 A log mode must be available.
 The log must contain *everything* that happens in the script.

+The log must be viewable after the script is run - e.g. view logs of scripts run yesterday.

 A 'notification' method must be available.
 The notification method would be chosen by the user at run-time, but can be configured by the script writer.
 (This is the 'tell_me(...)' idea).